-Sarah C. Zearfoss is senior assistant dean at the University of Michigan Law School, where she directs all aspects of JD admissions and supervises the Office of Financial Aid.
+Sarah C. Zearfoss is senior assistant dean at the University of Michigan Law School, where she directs all aspects of JD and LLM admissions and supervises the Office of Financial Aid.

 Truman Scholar Finalists Selection Committee

 Panelist, “COVID 19 Changes (for pre-law advisors),” Law School Admissions Council

 Presenter, “Crafting Your Narrative Beyond Your Personal Statement,” SEO Catalyst Scholars

 Presenter, College Scholars Program, Council on Legal Education Opportunity

 Presenter, Leadership Enterprise for a Diverse America Scholars Law School Summit

 Presenter, “Sum of the Parts: Compiling Your Resume & Letters of Recommendation,” SEO Catalyst Scholars